puggork/rkovalev_int_1607/README.md

 `python main.py -a xlmr -nr 25`

+Check the prediction in the .csv reports in the _results_ folder.

 6. To evaluate formality with a Llama model, run all the cells from the approaches/llama_formality.ipynb in Google Colab using the available GPU.
 Set the number of rows to an integer or None to evaluate the whole dataset.
+Make sure to use your HuggingFace access token when loading the dataset.